ibm-cloud-docs/account/account_faq.md

 If you can't log into an {{site.data.keyword.Bluemix}} account, [create an account request](https://watson.service-now.com/x_ibmwc_open_case_app.do#!/create){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon").

-## How can I view accounts that I own?
-{: #accounts-owned}
-{: faq}

-The IBM Cloud console header lists all accounts that are affiliated with your login ID, including those you own.
-You can view your role in each account on the [Users](https://{DomainName}/iam/users] page.

-You can also find your accounts from the CLI by running the `ibmcloud account list` command.

 ## What is Cloud Foundry?
 {: #cloud-foundry}
 {: faq}